in2code-de/luxletter/readme.md

 ## Technical requirements

-* TYPO3 10 LTS is the basic CMS for this newsletter tool.
+* TYPO3 10 or 11 LTS is the basic CMS for this newsletter tool.
 * EXT:lux is **not needed** to run luxletter but both extensions can work together to show more relevant information.
 * This extension needs to be **installed with composer** (classic installation could work but is not supported and tested).
 * fe_users in fe_groups is used to send newsletter emails to.